-The Commission operates an Enforcement Hotline whereby the public or industry participants can anonymously provide information to the Commission concerning potential regulatory violations, market anomalies, or market participant misconduct.
-The Commission received approximately 300 calls in FY 2010; most of which resulted in prompt, informal resolution of the question or dispute.
-However, the Commission opened two investigations in FY 2010 as a result of hotline calls.
+The Commission operates an Enforcement Hotline whereby the public or industry participants can anonymously provide information to the Commission concerning potential regulatory violations, market anomalies. or market participant misconduct.
+In FY 2011, the Commission received approximately 160 calls to the Enforcement Hotline, most of which resulted in prompt, informal resolution.
+However, the Commission opened two investigations, including one manipulation investigation, in FY 2011 as a result of hotline calls.

+Performance Measure 8

 Percent of company compliance programs reviewed on Commission audits for the audit focus areas are found to be adequate to demonstrate a culture of compliance.

-FY 2010 TARGET 10%

-FY 2010 RESULT Target Met.
-50% (2/4) of compliance programs were found to demonstrate an adequate culture of compliance.
-Because this performance measure is new for FY 2010, only audits that were started and completed in FY 2010 were included.
-In determining which audits would be included in the universe for this measure, the Commission developed general guidelines.
-In order to maintain consistency over time, only large, multi-scope audits will be included in this measure's universe.

 FY 2011 TARGET 25%

+FY 2011 RESULT Target met.
+The Commission found that 63% (5/8) of compliance programs were adequate to demonstrate a culture of compliance.

 FY 2012 TARGET 40%

+FY 2013 TARGET 55%

+Performance Measure 9

 Percent of company compliance programs reviewed through investigations that involve a penalty are found to be sufficiently robust to merit credit to reduce the penalty.

-FY 2010 TARGET 10%

-FY 2010 RESULT Target Met.
-In 26% (20 out of 77) of the relevant cases in FY 2010, the Commission found compliance programs in place at the time of the violation to be sufficiently robust as to merit credit to reduce or eliminate penalties.

 FY 2011 TARGET 25%

+FY 2011 RESULT Target met.
+In 32% (32/100) of the relevant cases, the Commission found compliance programs in place at the time of the violation to be sufficiently robust as to merit credit to reduce or eliminate penalties.

 FY 2012 TARGET 40%

+FY 2013 TARGET 55%

+Performance Measure 10

 Percentage of audits included in the audit plan planned based on risk.

 FY 2010 TARGET 40%

-FY 2010 RESULT Target Met.
-55% (52/94) audits planned using a risk-based approach.
+FY 2011 RESULT Target met.
+85% (57/67) of the audits were planned by the Commission staff using a risk-based approach.

-FY 2011 TARGET 60%

 FY 2012 TARGET 80%

+FY 2013 TARGET 80%